xu-zeming/xu-zeming.github.io/_pages/presentations.md

 * (2024, September, with Markus Steinbach).
 Temporality and causality in asymmetric conjunction.
 Poster at Sinn und Bedeutung 29, Noto, Italy.
 * (2024, July).
 Conjunctive and additive sentence coordinators.
 Form and Meaning of Coordination, Göttingen, Germany.
 * (2023, September).
 Structural and semantic sensitivity of conjunctive coordinators.
 Online talk at the 2nd Conference on Biolinguistics and Language Acquisition, Beijing, China.
+* (2021, June, with Oumeng Lu).
+Eine Vergleichende Studie der Deixis der ersten Person in chinesischen und deutschen linguistischen Arbeiten [A comparative study of the deixis of the first person in Chinese and German linguistic papers].
+Internationales Studierenden-Symposium zu Sprache, Technik und Kultur, Beijing, China.